 10.1.1.3 Radio frequency unit (RFU)

-In applying SDR to the future development of IMT-2000 and systems beyond IMT-2000, in order to correspond to multi-band/multi-mode communication systems, selecting RFU architecture suitable for SDR is very important.
+In applying SDR to the future development of IMT systems, in order to correspond to multi-band/multi-mode communication systems, selecting RFU architecture suitable for SDR is very important.
 Moreover, circuits such as amplifiers and mixers that compose an RFU are required to have a broadband characteristic.
 Filters for reducing interference from other communications systems need to vary their pass band corresponding to the frequency of a received signal.

 10.1.1.4 Analogue-to-digital/digital-to-analogue (AD/DA) converters

-In applying SDR to the future development of IMT-2000 and systems beyond IMT-2000, AD/DA converters are expected to require a 10 bits or higher resolution and 100 Msample/sec or higher sampling rate for SDR.
+In applying SDR to the future development of IMT systems .
+AD/DA converters are expected to require a 10 bits or higher resolution and 100 Msample/sec or higher sampling rate for SDR.
 The reason for 10 bits is that some potential new modulation schemes such as OFDM have large PAPR (peak-to-average power ratio).
 The systems beyond IMT-2000 may have signal bandwidth of several tens of MHz, and over-sampling is required for baseband AD conversion.
 These figures need to be obtained with low power dissipation for battery-powered terminals.

 If higher performances are required, major improvements not only on power dissipation of AD/DA converters but on precision (or jitter) of the clock source are needed.